 Katalin Medvedev, PhD, advisor

 Areas of Expertise

-Textile design (woven and printed); denim; product development; sustainability in fashion and the built environment; color and trend forecasting; fiber to finished product; NYC fashion and textiles industry; global sourcing and manufacturing; wet/dry garment processing and finishing; soft home/soft flooring product design; global retail markets; brand management and development; retail/ visual merchandising (online and brick and mortar); mentoring; grant writing; higher education instruction; online teaching and learning
+Textile design (woven and printed); denim; product development; sustainability in fashion and the built environment; color and trend forecasting; fiber to finished product; New York fashion and textile industry; supply chain; global textile sourcing and manufacturing; wet/dry garment processing and finishing; soft home/soft flooring product design and development; global retail markets; brand management and development; retail/ visual merchandising (online and brick and mortar); mentoring; grant writing; higher education instruction; online teaching and learning

 Global Change Award 2020/ H&M Foundation: EcoaTEX: finalist of top 20 from 5893 entries coming from 175 countries.
 Core Team Member: Sustainable nanocellulose-based textile dyeing and finishing.